-Table 1: Settleme nt Hierarchy 1 Areas where Dev elopment will be Concentrated 1.
+Table 1: Settlement Hierarchy Areas where Development will be Concentrated 1.
 Main Centre for Development and Change Hemel Hempstead Hemel Hempstead will be the focus for housing development within the borough, providing sufficient new homes to meet the natural growth of its population.
 The town will also accommodate substantial employment growth.
 The regeneration of the Maylands Business Park will continue, assisted by an Area Action Plan.
 Particular emphasis will be placed upon creating an attractive and vibrant town centre through further regeneration and redevelopment.
 Its new town neighbourhood structure will be reinforced and enhanced.
 Substantial improvements will be made to the image and quality of the New Town's built environment and public spaces.
-Areas of Limited Opportunity 2.
-Market town Berkhamsted Tring Market towns and larger villages have an important role in meeting housing needs and providing 3.
+Are eas of Limited Op portunity the frew fewfre bank environment and pashe epaces.
+2. Market town Berkhamsted Tring Market towns and larger villages have an important role in meeting housing needs and providing 3.
 Large Village Bovingdon Kings Langley Markyate employment opportunities and services, both for their residents and adjacent rural communities.
-The general approach in these locations will be to support development that meets the demands of population stability, unless a small element of growth is required to support local community needs.
+The general approach in these locations will be to support development that enables the population to remain stable, unless a small element of growth is required to support local community needs.
 Areas of Develop ment Restraint 4.
-Small Village within the Green Belt Small Village Chipperfield Flamstead Potten End Wiggington Aldbury These are the least sustainable areas of the borough, where significant environmental constraints apply.
+Small Village within the Green Belt Small Village within the Rural Chipperfield Flamstead Potten End Wigginton Aldbury Long Marston These are the least sustainable areas of the borough, where significant environmental constraints apply.
 These include areas of high landscape quality, such as the Chilterns Area of Outstanding Natural Beauty, and the countryside between settlements.
-This needs within the Rural Area Long Marston Wilstone to be protected to ensure its rural character is retained and settlements keep their separate identities.
-5. 5.
-Other small villages and the countryside
+This needs to be protected to ensure its rural character is retained Area Wilstone and settlements keep their separate identities.
+5. Other small villages and the countryside llages and the

-- 9.10 The approach to settlements within each category of the settlement hierarchy will not be exactly the same.
-Some will be subject to greater constraints or have greater development opportunities than others. - 9.11 Detailed objectives and requirements for each of the towns and large villages, and for the wider countryside, are set out under the individual Place Strategies (sections 20 to 27).
-All development is expected to contribute positively to the visions, objectives and strategies for these places. - 9.12 Detailed land use policies apply separately to the towns and large villages and to the countryside (Policy CS4 and Policies CS5-7 respectively).
+- 8.10 The approach to settlements within each category of the settlement hierarchy will not be exactly the same.
+Some will be subject to greater constraints or have greater development opportunities than others. - 8.11 Detailed objectives and requirements for each of the towns and large villages, and for the wider countryside, are set out under the individual Place Strategies (sections 19 to 26).
+All development is expected to contribute positively to the visions, objectives and strategies for these places. - 8.12 Detailed land use policies apply separately to the towns and large villages and to the countryside (Policy CS4 and Policies CS5-7 respectively).